Timeline of the Euromaidan: 21–29 November 2013

 Euromaidan started in the night of 21 November 2013 when up to 2,000 protesters gathered at Kyiv's Maidan Nezalezhnosti and began to organize themselves with the help of social networks.
 After he heard of the Ukrainian government decree to suspend preparations for signing of the Association Agreement on 21 November 2013, opposition party Batkivshchyna faction leader Arseniy Yatsenyuk called, via Twitter, for protests (which he dubbed #Euromaidan) on Maidan Nezalezhnosti.
 The blog of Yuri Andreev on Korrespondent.net asked people to gather on Maidan Nezalezhnosti that day at 22:30.

 Approximately 2,000 people converged in the evening of 22 November on Maidan Nezalezhnosti (Independence Square) to protest the decision of the Ukrainian government to suspend the process of integration of Ukraine into the European Union.
 In the following days, the opposition and pro-EU parties led the protests.

+On 22 November in a telephone call with Lithuanian president Dalia Grybauskaitė Viktor Yanukovych admitted that he cannot sign the agreement due to Russia's blackmail and threats to restrict imports.

 A larger rally took place on 24 November, when 50,000 to 200,000 people gathered on Kyiv's Maidan Nezalezhnosti.
 The pro-EU demonstrators carrying Ukrainian and EU flags chanted "Ukraine is Europe" and sang the national anthem as they marched toward European Square for the rally.
 News agencies claimed this to be the largest protest since the Orange Revolution of 2004.
 After a small group of protesters attempted to storm the Government Building, police used tear gas to disperse them.
 Police officials claimed that protesters had been first to use tear gas and smoke grenades.
 According to the General Prosecutor's Office, more than 400 people were injured from 24 November to 13 December, including 200 policemen and 18 students.

 On 25 November jailed former Prime Minister Yulia Tymoshenko began a hunger strike in protest of "President Yanukovych's reluctance to sign the Deep and Comprehensive Free Trade Agreement".